redsh4de/monero-site/src/content/moneropedia/en/blockchain.md

 ---
-summary: 'a distributed ledger of all transactions both past and present, without revealing who the funds came from or went to'
+summary: "a distributed ledger of all transactions both past and present, without revealing who the funds came from or went to"
 title: Blockchain
 terms: ["blockchain", "blockchains"]
 ---